 Under Indiana law, an individual “operates” a motor vehicle when they navigate or are “in actual physical control of a vehicle,” Indiana Code 9-13-2-117.5, and an “operator” is “an individual who operates a vehicle…” Indiana Code 9-13-2-118.
 The Indiana Court of Appeals has indicated previously that it was considered three (3) factors when determining if an individual operates a vehicle: (1) the location of the vehicle; (2) whether the vehicle was in movement; and (3) evidence that the defendant was observed operating the vehicle.
 See Hampton v.
 State, 681 N.E.2d 250 (Ind.
 Ct.
 App.
 1997).
 None of these factors truly answer the question of whether a person riding in a self-driving car is operating that vehicle and, with “operation” being a question-of-fact to be determined by individual jurors, Custer v.
 State, 637 N.E.2d 187 (Ind.
 Ct.
 App.
 1994), Hoosier juries may be required to answer this question sooner than they think.

 Looking for an attorney on the cutting edge of DUI law and technology?
 Contact us today if you have questions or believe your constitutional or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.